13220.1 Guiding Principle

 - WFGF (93.0)

-- The winter quarter class schedules and the winter editions of the university's internal publication will contain a synopsis of the Emergency Closing Procedures and a list of the call letters of media that will be notified of university information.
+- The fall semester class schedules and the winter editions of the university's internal publication will contain a synopsis of the Emergency Closing Procedures and a list of the call letters of media that will be notified of university information.

 - Supervisors are responsible for assuring that full-time, part-time, temporary, and student employees are aware of and understand the general university procedure and internal, departmental procedure for emergency closing.